-Senior undergraduate students Andrew Attia and Sufiya Manju said they’ve been depending on the Market at Glen Mor this week more than usual to find groceries and supplies.
+Senior undergraduate student Andrew Attia said he and his friends have been depending on the Market at Glen Mor this week more than usual to find groceries and supplies.

 “Everything else has been closed, and they’ve got what we need,” Attia said during a lunch visit Thursday.